Revnoplex/ayt-api/docs/source/index.md

 A Basic, Asynchronous, Object-Oriented YouTube API Wrapper Written in Python.

-The library is designed towards being used in python based discord bots that use an asynchronous discord api wrapper
+This library is designed towards being used in python based discord bots that use an asynchronous discord api wrapper

 # API
 ```{toctree}